zimmermant/Summer_STEAM_at_Stout/STEAM_Summer_2023/Day_1/Day1_activity_links.md

 * Simon Singh.
 The Code Book: How to Make It, Break It, Hack It, Crack It

 This book is one I referenced when creating these activities.
 It includes a nice history of hidden writings.
+* The Black Chamber is a website by the author of The Code Book.
+It contians information on many different ciphers: [The Black Chamber](Start here to figure out the key length [The Black Chamber - Vigenere](https://www.simonsingh.net/The_Black_Chamber/vigenere_cracking_tool.html)
 * [PigPen Cipher](https://crypto.interactive-maths.com/pigpen-cipher.html#act)

 Try your hand at the pigpen cipher which uses symbols instead of letters.